Subword complexes via triangulations of root polytopes: Background on root polytopes

-\bt \cite{root1} Let $T_1, \ldots, T_k$ be the noncrossing alternating spanning trees of the directed transitive closure of the acyclic graph $G$.
+\bt \cite{root1} Let $T_1, \ldots, T_k$ be the noncrossing alternating spanning trees of the directed transitive closure of the noncrossing acyclic graph $G$.
 Then $\P(T_1), \ldots, \P(T_k)$ are top dimensional simplices in a regular triangulation of $\P(G)$. \et

-We refer to the triangulation from the above theorem as the \textbf{canonical triangulation}.
+We note that there is a version of Theorem \ref{thm:can} in \cite{root1} that does not require the noncrossing condition on $G$; however, in the present paper we only invoke the above version which has the advantage that it is easier to state.

+We refer to the triangulation specified in Theorem \ref{thm:can} as the \textbf{canonical triangulation} of $\P(G)$.
+We remark that the polytopes $\P(T_i)$, $i \in [k]$, in Theorem \ref{thm:can} are simplices, because the graphs $T_i$, $i\in [k]$, are alternating trees, and as such they are their own transitive closure, with the roots corresponding to the edges of each of them linearly independent.
 Since each simplex $\P(T_i)$, $i \in [k]$, contains the vertex $0$, it follows that the canonical triangulation of $\P(G)$ also induces a triangulation of the vertex figure of $\P(G)$ at $0$, which we also call the canonical triangulation of the vertex figure of $\P(G)$ at $0$.
+We sumarize some facts about the canonical triangulation in the following proposition.

-Denote the simplicial complex of the latter triangulation by $\C(G)$.
-The vertices of $\C(G)$ are in bijection with edges $(i,j)$ in the directed transitive closure of $G$; the vertex of $\C(G)$ corresponding to $(i,j)$ is the intersection of the ray pointing to $e_i-e_j$ and the hyperplane by which we intersect $\P(G)$ to obtain the considered vertex figure.
+\begin{proposition} Let $\C(G)$ denote the simplicial complex induced by the canonical triangulation of the vertex figure of $\P(G)$ at $0$.
+The vertices of $\C(G)$ are in bijection with edges $(i,j)$ in the directed transitive closure of $G$; the vertex of $\C(G)$ corresponding to $(i,j)$ is the intersection of the ray pointing to $e_i-e_j$ and the hyperplane by which we intersect $\P(G)$ to obtain the considered vertex figure. \end{proposition}